maxnut/GDMegaOverlay/README.md

 [adafcaefc/ProxyDllLoader](https://github.com/adafcaefc/ProxyDllLoader) for the mod loader

-https://discord.gg/AXhTdHUd2R for the json files and the endscreen code
+[TpdEA](https://discord.gg/AXhTdHUd2R) for the json files and the endscreen code

-Absolute for the json files, the gd::string and the demonlist/challenge list files
+[Absolute](https://github.com/absoIute) for the json files, the gd::string and the demonlist/challenge list files

+[yt-dlp](https://github.com/yt-dlp/yt-dlp) for youtube audio downloading